“Self-confidence is a super power. Once you start to believe in yourself, magic starts happening.”Anonymous

 You can be the ripest, juiciest peach in the world, and there’s still going to be somebody who hates peaches.Dita Von Teese

 Society will always have an opinion on the things you do or fail to do.
 Worrying about what people will think about you should not hold you back from going after what you really want and achieving your set goals.
-If you are scared to do something that you know they wouldn’t approve of, DO IT ANYWAY (of course, only if it doesn’t involve harming others in the process).
+If you are scared to do something that you know they wouldn’t approve of, DO IT ANYWAY (of course, only if it doesn’t involve harming yourself or other people in the process).

-To build your self-confidence and gain the inspiration you need to take risks and go against society, you could have role models and other people who have achieved similar dreams.
+To learn how to build your self-confidence and gain the inspiration you need to take risks or go against society, you could have role models and other people who have achieved similar dreams.
 If they made it, even with society against them, why can’t you?
+However, be careful not to let this admiration make you want to chase perfection or covet what they have.
+Use role models as motivation to improve yourself and not as an indicator of what a perfect life would be like.

 - Consulting a professional

 A therapist can help you identify the root cause of your lack of self-confidence.
 They can also help you come to terms with past experiences that might be triggering this issue, such as trauma, bullying, and abuse.
-They can then recommend some treatment options for you and other ways to build your self-confidence.
+They can then recommend some treatment options for you and other ways for you to learn how to build your self-confidence.

 Read more articles from Aisles of Life here.